Fair Value Measurements (Notes)

 A hierarchy for inputs used in measuring fair value is in place that distinguishes market data between observable independent market inputs and unobservable market assumptions by the reporting entity.
 The hierarchy is intended to maximize the use of observable inputs and minimize the use of unobservable inputs by requiring that the most observable inputs be used when available.
 Three levels within the hierarchy may be used to measure fair value:

 The warrant liability was recorded in the Company's condensed consolidated balance sheets at its fair value on the respective dates of issuance and is revalued on each subsequent balance sheet date until such instrument is exercised or expires, with any changes in the fair value between reporting periods recorded as other income or expense.
-The Company recorded non-cash income of $973,000 and non-cash expense of $401,000 for the three months ended September 30, 2019 and 2018, respectively, and non-cash expense of $752,000 and $292,000 for the nine months ended September 30, 2019 and 2018, respectively, resulting from the change in fair value of the warrant liability.
-The increase in fair value for the three months ended September 30, 2018, the nine months ended September 30, 2019 and the nine months ended September 30, 2018 was primarily driven by corresponding increases in the Company’s stock price of 23%, 72% and 14% for the respective periods.
-The decrease in fair value during the three months ended September 30, 2019 was primarily driven by a decrease in the Company’s stock price of 21% during the period.
+The Company recorded non-cash losses of $1.4 million and $278,000 during the three months ended June 30, 2019 and 2018, respectively, a non-cash loss of $1.7 million during the six months ended June 30, 2019, and a non-cash gain $109,000 for the six months ended June 30, 2018 resulting from the change in fair value of the warrant liability.
+The increase in fair value for the three months ended June 30, 2019, the three months ended June 30, 2018 and the six months ended June 30, 2019 was primarily driven by corresponding increases in the Company’s stock price of 69%, 25% and 118% for the respective periods.
+The decrease in fair value during the six months ended June 30, 2018 was primarily driven by a decrease in the Company’s stock price of 7% during the period.

 The Company estimates the fair value of this liability using option pricing models that are based on the individual characteristics of the warrants on the valuation date, which include assumptions for expected volatility, expected life and risk-free interest rate, as well as the present value of the minimum cash payment component of the instrument for the warrants, when applicable.
 Changes in the assumptions used could have a material impact on the resulting fair value.
 The primary inputs affecting the value of the warrant liability are the Company’s stock price and volatility in the Company's stock price, as well as assumptions about the probability and timing of certain events, such as a change in control or future equity offerings.
 Increases in the fair value of the underlying stock or increases in the volatility of the stock price generally result in a corresponding increase in the fair value of the warrant liability; conversely, decreases in the fair value of the underlying stock or decreases in the volatility of the stock price generally result in a corresponding decrease in the fair value of the warrant liability.